-The DRB also hereby adopts the Town of Richmond Code of Ethics Policy (as amended from time to time by the Selectboard) as part of the DRB Rules of Procedure.
-Where any conflict exists between the Town of Richmond Code of Ethics Policy and the DRB Rules of Procedure, the Richmond Code of Ethics Policy shall be followed.
+The DRB also hereby adopts the State Wide Uniform Code of Municipal Ethics as part of the DRB Rules of Procedures.
+Where any conflict exists between the State Wide Uniform Code of Municipal Ethics and the DRB Rules of Procedure, the State Wide Uniform Code of Municipal Ethics shall be followed.